nicnilov/ABWProfilePatches/README.md

     These are deltaE2000 variations from the averages of RGB patches comparing patch values with those of adjacent patches either 5 RGB steps or 15 RGB steps away.
-Also shown are the deltaE200 variations but with a* and b* ignored.
+Also shown are the deltaE200 variations but with a* and b* ignored (z cols).
 This is useful to evaluate Luminance without color shifts from neutral.
 These variations are much smaller since a* and b* contribute heavily to deltaE2000 calculations.
     Note: L* a* and b* are standard deviations of individual patches, not